 We are keen to teach every adult who is interested in rowing at Kingston.
 We welcome all ages, male and female, and all levels of interest, from serious athletes who wish to row competitively, to those who simply want to enjoy the pleasures of rowing along our beautiful stretch of the river.

-The fee for this course of two land-based sessions and six 2-hour water sessions is £295, which also includes temporary membership of our gym.
+The course consists of two land-based sessions and six 2-hour water sessions the cost of which, also includes temporary membership of our gym.